twbs/bootlint/README.md

   * If there are any lint warnings, one general notification message will be `window.alert()`-ed to the user.
 Each warning will be output individually using `console.warn()`.
   * `disabledIds` is an array of string linter IDs to disable
   * Returns nothing (i.e. `undefined`)

-In a browser environment, after Bootlint has loaded, `bootlint.showLintReportForCurrentDocument([])` will be executed once.

 ### Node.js